Our Photo Engraving Technique

 5. Your prepared photo will now be transformed by our special art engraving software, using a high definition grey scale, and interpreting white by a deep point, grey by a softer one and black by no point at all.

-6. Your product now will be engraved by our diamond headed engraving machines.
+6. Your product now will be photo engraved by our diamond headed engraving machine.

-These professional machines work with a 0.15 mm definition, which means they engrave 15 points (dots) per millimeters.
+These professional machines work with a 0.15 mm definition, which means they engrave 6.67 points (dots) per millimeters.
 In other words, it will take more than 8000 points on a medium size pendant, to engrave your dearest photo.
-This is why we achieve such precise engravings.
+This is why we achieve such precise photo engraving.

-7. After being checked by our Quality Control team, your product will be packed with care.
+7. After being checked by our Quality Control team, your product will be packed with care, ready to go with the 16h00 daily pick-up from DHL International.

 Go for the real stuff!